marcoHomeStudio/ESP8266_4Output-OTA-with-Arduino-IDE/README.md

 The idea is to make a programmable platform using the 4 gpio's as digital output/Input.

-It can be easily connected to any module like 4 relay module boards or anything needed to be driven by digital output.
+It can be easily connected to any module like 4 relay module boards or anything needed to be driven by digital output

 The device can publish and subscribe to an MQTT broker to allow remote control of the module.